AI workshops, sprints, advisory, and talks for teams shipping practical AI products.

 Live remote, prerecorded with Q&A, or onsite

-I try to kill weak ideas early, force tradeoffs into the open, and leave teams with something they can use the next day.
+I kill weak ideas early, force tradeoffs into the open, and leave teams with something they can use the next day.
+Every engagement runs the same way: a short intro call to confirm fit, pre-work so we start with real constraints, a focused working session, and written outputs the team keeps.

 Remote works well for advisory and many workshops.
 Onsite is great when you need deep alignment across a larger group.